PillowPillow/yaml-config-loader/README.md

 ````

 ###`${local:LOCAL_VARIABLE}`
-> retrieves the value of a property in the current configuration
+> retrieves the value of a property from the current configuration

 #### Usage
 **file.yaml**